 Please see the attached graphic which combines the map of the impaired segments of the Buffalo and Big Creek with results from the peer-reviewed study, “Using Flourescent Dyes to Identify Meaningful Water Quality Sampling Locations And Enhance Understanding Of Groundwater Flow Near A Hog CAFO on Mantled Karst, Buffalo National River, Southern Ozarks.
 Dr. Van Brahana, et al.” http://buffaloriverwatershedalliance.wildapricot.org/resources/Documents/Brahana%20Utilizing%20Flourescent%20Dyes.pdf .
 As can be clearly seen, the impaired segments correlate closely with the dye trace study conducted by Dr Van Brahana.
 Dye injected at Mt Judea, in close vicinity of the C&H spreading fields, makes its way into the Buffalo, not just at the mouth of Big Creek, but a considerable distance both upstream and downstream as well.
 Dye emerges at multiple locations along Big Creek as well as in other streams which feed the Buffalo.
 This clearly shows the possibility that a single waste source of a large size in a karst location, such as C&H Hog Farms, could very well impair waters throughout the impacted area.

 Dr. Andrew Sharpley, head of the Big Creek Research and Extension Team (BCRET) which is monitoring C&H Hog Farms has stated that he considers Dr. Brahana an expert to whom he would defer in dye tracing and whose studies provide an indication of groundwater flow from the area of the hog farm.
-[Sharpley Deposition, May 25, 2018, pg 87] He has stated that he would collaborate with Dr. Brahana to use his findings in the BCRET program, relieving BCRET of the need to duplicate dye traces themselves.
-[Sharpley Deposition pg 84-85]
+[Sharpley Deposition, May 25, 2018, pg.
+87] He has stated that he would collaborate with Dr. Brahana to use his findings in the BCRET program, relieving BCRET of the need to duplicate dye traces themselves.
+[Sharpley Deposition, pg 84-85]

 These opinions from acknowledged experts suggest, and any logical person can see, that if C&H is not the sole source of impairment of Big Creek and the Buffalo, it is certainly a likely and significant source which must be investigated and addressed if impairments are to be corrected.